-If you would like to speak one-on-one with DukeEngage staff about further opportunities and how to pinpoint your transferable skills, contact us at email@example.com or call 919-660-3227.
+If you would like to speak one-on-one with DukeEngage staff about further opportunities and how to identify and talk about your transferable skills, contact us at firstname.lastname@example.org or call 919-660-3227.

 The Adamah Fellowship is a leadership training program for Jewish young adults that integrates organic farming, sustainable living, Jewish learning, and contemplative spiritual practice.
 Fellows spend much of their time learning and practicing sustainable agriculture and animal husbandry on the four-acre ADAMAH farm and in small gardens throughout the retreat center.
 They also work with our chickens and goats – and learn how to make agricultural products like yoghurt and goat cheese.
 Several times per week fellows explore Jewish perspectives on social and environmental justice with leading scholars from around the country.
 Fellows come with a wide variety of Jewish educational backgrounds and observance levels.
 ADAMAH creates space for all levels and types of Jewish practice.
 Fellows teach what they learn at ADAMAH to various client groups who visit the retreat center included elementary school children, teens, families and senior citizens.
 They also participate in leadership training, community living, ecological and Jewish seminars several times a week.
 Fourteen fellows will be chosen for the summer and fourteen for the fall season to form a pluralistic Jewish community.
 Fellows receive room, board.